District 11 Director

 In 2011, Laurie was honored as WTS San Diego’s “Woman of the Year.”
 She has spoken at design build conferences as well as AASHTO conferences about the multiple projects the district is delivering, including border infrastructure and goods movement.
 Laurie also serves as an ex officio member of the San Diego County Regional Airport Authority as well as the San Diego Association of Governments and the Imperial County Transportation Commission.

-Laurie began her career as a Junior Civil Engineer in bridge construction in Santa Barbara after earning her Bachelor of Science degree in Civil Engineering at Michigan State University in 1983 and has nearly 30 years of experience with Caltrans.
+Laurie began her career as a Junior Civil Engineer in bridge construction in Santa Barbara after earning her Bachelor of Science degree in Civil Engineering at Michigan State University in 1983 and has 30 years of experience with Caltrans.